Don’t fall for the hype: Power Rangers Battle for the Grid is absolutely horrid.

 Except there weren’t any real people to fight.
 My search for a real player timed out, again and again, another ten times before I decided that was enough.
 I understand the game is relatively new, but there should be some sort of player base eager to lap up the offering.
 I’m unsure if unstable netcode or a lack of players were ultimately to blame, but it doesn’t matter — I’m just about done trying.

 Sadly, that’s about all there is to Power Rangers: Battle for the Grid.
 I eventually went back to Arcade mode and corner-juggled like the AI; hardly a game that’s “easy to learn and hard to master” as nWay proclaimed.
-I fought Lord Drakkon, beat him and felt as empty as the game actually is; honestly, if you didn’t know about Drakkon’s past before starting the game, you won’t by the time it ends.
+I fought Lord Drakkon, beat him and felt as empty as the game actually is.
+If you didn’t know about Drakkon’s past before starting the game, you won’t by the time it ends.
 If it looks like a mobile game, sounds like a mobile game and plays like a mobile game, well, it’s a mobile game.
-Power Rangers fans deserve better (especially when it comes to lazy Achievements that task you to play 1,000 rounds in an attempt to prolong the game’s life).
+Power Rangers fans deserve better — especially when it comes to lazy Achievements that task you to play 1,000 rounds in an attempt to prolong the gameplay.

-You can check out gameplay — which includes the same bland backgrounds, blobby-looking Zordon and what few, similar fighters are on offer — below.
-Unless you’re an absolute die-hard Power Rangers fan who foams at the mouth when it comes to new content (and has patience to wait for online matches), give this one a very easy miss.
+On the topic of gameplay — which includes the same bland backgrounds, blobby-looking Zordon and what few, similar fighters are on offer — below.
+Unless you’re an absolute die-hard Power Rangers fan who foams at the mouth when it comes to new content (and has patience to wait for online matches), give this one a wide berth.

 Power Rangers: Battle for the Grid was reviewed using a retail code on Xbox One, as purchased by the reviewer.
 He’s hoping for a refund.
 Click here to learn more about Stevivor’s scoring scale.